carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 > {: .solution}
 >
 > > ## Windows
-> > Windos way of oppening gephi
+> > FIXME
 > {: .solution}
 >
+> > ## Mac
+> > FIXME
+> {: .solution}
-> Change the language to English to make it easier to find the options to choose.
+> If your download is in a language that is not English, change the language to English to make it easier to find the options that we will mention.
+> Find the equivalent to `Tools/Language/English` in the top left menu and restart gephi.
 {: .prereq}

-Open the file `pangenomeGraph.gexf`.
+Go to `File/Open/`and select the file `pangenomeGraph.gexf`.
+Click OK in the window that appears.
+Scroll out with your mouse.
-Go to the layout section and in the selection bar choose the ForceAtlas2.
+Go to the Layout section in the left and in the selection bar choose ForceAtlas2.
-In Tunning section mark the stronger gravity box and set the scale in 4000.
+In the Tuning section change the Scaling value to 4000 and check the Stronger Gravity box.
+Click on the Run button and then click it again to stop.

 <a href="../fig/01-06-05.png">
   <img src="../fig/01-06-05.png" width="512" height="512" alt="Gephi visualization" />
 </a>

+Now we have a pangenome graph!

+> ## Exercise 2: Exploring the pangenome graph.
+> Finally we are looking at the pangenome graph.
+Here each node is a gene family, if you click on the black T at the bottom of the graph you will se that
-Each node is a gene family, which are labled with the name of a representative gene of the family.
+> thay are labeld, this is the name of the family given by the name of a representative gene of the family.

-> ## Exercise 3: Exploring the pangenome graph.
+>
-> Explore the options of visualization for the pangenome graph, try yo color the nodes according to:
+>  Explore the options of visualization for the pangenome graph, while trying to identify what does each element of the graph represent (ie. size of
+>  nodes and edges, etc.) and what is in the Data Laboratory.
+>
+>  Use the Appearance section to color the nodes and edges according to the attribultes that you find most useful, like:
 >
 > a) Partition.
 >